Open-MBEE/user-forum/category-groups/general.md

 # General OpenMBEE Discussion

-Talk OpenMBEE or don't we don't mind
+Talk OpenMBEE or don't we won't mind